yugabyte/yugabyte-db/docs/content/preview/migrate/troubleshoot.md

 **GitHub link**: [Issue #320](https://github.com/yugabyte/yb-voyager/issues/320)

-**Description**: When exporting the schema from MySQL which includes the table_name with quotes, it exports the table with the table_name converted to lowercase and without quotes, resulting in an error when exporting the data.
+**Description**: When exporting a schema from MySQL that includes a table name that has quotes, the table is exported with the table name converted to lowercase and without the quotes, resulting in an error.

 **Workaround**: Manual intervention needed.
 You have to rename the table in MySQL and then export and import the data followed by renaming it in YugabyteDB.